Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/parsing/parsers.md

 > [!NOTE]
 > See the [Parse Requests and Dispatchers](parse-requests-and-dispatchers.md) topic for more information on parse requests.

 What does a parser actually do?
-Well it's entirely up to you.
+Well, it's entirely up to you.
 Generally, it calls some sort of external parser @if (wpf) {such as Irony, ANTLR, etc.} to examine the text in the request and return some sort of result.

-However the parser could be implemented to simply execute your own custom code instead.
+However, the parser could be implemented to simply execute your own custom code instead.
 Maybe you don't need to run a complicated parser that builds an AST and you simply want to build a list of variables defined and where they are defined.
 Anything is possible by scanning the text.

-The only requirement for whatever the parser does is that it return its results in the form of an [IParseData](xref:ActiproSoftware.Text.Parsing.IParseData) object.
+The only requirement for whatever the parser does is that it returns its results in the form of an [IParseData](xref:ActiproSoftware.Text.Parsing.IParseData) object.
 This object then gets placed in the calling [ICodeDocument](xref:ActiproSoftware.Text.ICodeDocument)'s [ParseData](xref:ActiproSoftware.Text.ICodeDocument.ParseData) property.

 ## The Abstract ParserBase Class